 The restriction digestion method is explained in our previous article: What is restriction digestion?

-In the polymerase chain reaction, using the information of the sequence of a gene, the gene of interest or the candidate gene is amplified in the thermocycler.
+In the polymerase chain reaction, using the information of the gene sequence, the gene of interest or the candidate gene is amplified in the thermocycler.

-The machine, using the polymerase chain reaction amplifies millions of copies of a gene of our interest.
-Through the process of agarose gel electrophoresis, the amplified gene can be isolated.
+The machine, using the polymerase chain reaction makes millions of copies of a gene of our interest.
+Through the process of agarose gel electrophoresis, the amplified gene is isolated.

-In the next step, perform DNA purification, if required, now our DNA is ready for the construction of plasmid.
+In the next step, perform DNA purification, if required.
+Now our DNA is ready to insert in a plasmid.

 Selection and construction of plasmid: